jasoncolburne/arad/documentation/design/service.md

 decoding alone to the endpoint layer.
 In this case, however, we do not plan to produce features that will change the requirements and force us to orchestrate the same actions in multiple scenarios - for example, we won't need another api.
-It is also highly unlikely we'll ever need inter-service communication outside the storage layer (application state) - JWT access tokens solve the need for queries during authorization and there is no other known case that requires it (to be confirmed).
+It is also highly unlikely we'll ever need inter-service communication outside the storage layer (application state) - JWT for access solves the need for queries during authorization and there is no other known case that requires it (to be confirmed).

 If the need _does_ arise, do not hesitate to add an orchestration layer to decouple services and endpoints.